raspberrypilearning/non-player-characters/en/step_3.md

 Select the **Player** and go to the **Star Player (script)** component.
 Click on the circle next to Gamemaster and choose the **Gamemaster GameObject**:

 ![The Inspector window with 'Gamemaster' showing in the 'Gamemaster' field for the Star Player script.](images/Npc-variable.png)

+This will add your Gamemaster's controller script to your player's `StarPlayer` script.

 --- /task ---